JussiJR/OpenGL-project/README.md

 </summary>

-I know the page mentions something about security well... it was only one what I was familiar with already except SDL2 Image well I would have been needed to change GLFW to it and so on...
+I know the page mentions something about security well... it was only one what I was familiar with already except SDL2 Image well I would have been needed to change GLFW to it and so on... so for the sake of this we use it like this.

 </details>